-Downward pressure on the ratings could occur if fiscal performance and debt burdens deviated materially and durably from our current projections.
-This could occur should economic growth deteriorate sharply and the Land was unable to contain the medium-term implications on its fiscal balances and debt burdens.
-In addition, a downgrade of the sovereign rating, or any indication of weakening government support, would likely lead to a downgrade.
+Saxony-Anhalt's ratings could be downgraded if its fiscal performance and debt burdens deviated significantly and durably from our current projections.
+This could occur should economic growth deteriorate sharply and the Land were unable to contain the medium-term implications on its fiscal balances and debt burden.
+In addition, a downgrade of the sovereign rating, or any indication of weakening government support, would likely lead to a rating downgrade of Saxony-Anhalt.